What Is a Menu?

 How to Design a Creative Menu?

 Designing a creative menu can be fun and challenging.
-You need to strategically place your menu options and, at the same time, be creative as regards your presentation and layout.
+You need to strategically place your sample menu options and, at the same time, be creative as regards your presentation and layout.
 With these simple steps, you can surely achieve a menu design of your preference in no time that is not only appealing but also functional.

 1. Research More About Your Industry

-Before considering what to include and how to create your menu, you must first research what your competitors are up to.
+Before considering what to include and how to create in your modern menu, you must first research what your competitors are up to.
 Try to gather information regarding their menu presentation strategies and observe how they introduce their menu.
 All note the consumer demands and buying behavior so you will get a clear picture of the environment and industry where you are into.

 2. Consider Your Audience